Looking for New Year’s resolutions to help bolster your productivity, increase cash flow, build your brand or improve business overall?

 - Do you have more revenue in some months than others, though your expenses might remain constant?

-If you don’t have one yet, consider working with an accountant or a business coach who can help you with your company’s finances.
+If you don’t have one yet, think about working with an accountant or a business coach who can help with your company’s finances.

 5. Make the Web Your Friend